faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 # Introduction

 So much of what Jesus Christ taught (or is purported to have taught) is helpful, inspiring, and/or good.[^veridicality]  I think we should embrace these messages, generally.
 Still, some of what he taught when interpreted by mainstream Christianity is problematic to my mind.
 And a few things that Jesus taught are problematic when taken at their plain meaning.
-A similar pattern emerges when extending the analysis to include the words of Jesus's various disciples as recorded in the books of the New Testament.
+A similar pattern emerges when extending the analysis to include the words of Jesus's various disciples as recorded in the books of the New Testament.[^authorship]

 This document focuses mainly on the purported words of Jesus Christ and occasionally dips into other New Testament writing to deal with highly problematic aspects of Christian culture and practice, generally.
 I will also call out specific aspects of Latter-day Saint culture[^latterdaysaints] since I know it best and it will be more relevant to most of my readers.
 Still, many of these examples will apply to some extent to larger swaths of Christianity.

-Also, because I have been evaluating Christianity from the perspective of a parent wanting to raise children well, I follow up some of the problematic teachings with thought questions related to parenting.
+Also, because I have been evaluating Christianity from the perspective of a parent wanting to raise my children well, I follow up some of the problematic teachings with thought questions related to parenting.

 # The Good

-I touch on a few of the many good aspects of Jesus's teachings and Christian culture below.
+I touch on a few of the many good aspects of Jesus's teachings and Christian culture below.[^greater_depth]

 ## Christianity promotes love and selflessness.